How to specify analog gages for pressure and temperature?

 You know the kind.

-They have a circular face with a needle anchored dead center of the face.
+They have a circular face with a needle anchored the dead center of the face.
 I became very familiar with curved bourdon tubes and circular bi-metallic strips with return springs.

 Percent of Full scale